jardimin/lssl/README.md

 > sudo usermod -a -G root your_user

-- Clone this repo and fir the scripts in different "gnome-terminal" tabs
+- Clone this repo and fire the scripts from different "gnome-terminal" tabs

 > git clone https://github.com/jardimin/lssl